artish1/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  A) I learned about middleware and routers.
+Middleware are basically functions that run after the servers gets the request but before the endpoint route code for that request is run.
+Routers can be used to help differentiate and organize specific endpoints.

 - [ ] Describe Middleware?

+  A) Middleware is something that is run after the server gets the request but also runs before the endpoint route code is run.
+It can be useful for code that does a repeated action a lot, like verifying user credentials or checking the format of the request body.

 - [ ] Describe a Resource?

+  A) In an api, a resource is like a very limited object.
+It has all the CRUD operations (GET, PUT, DELETE, POST), and contains data for a specific topic.

 - [ ] What can the API return to help clients know if a request was successful?

+  A) The API can return status codes.
+The usual default status code for a successful request is `200` or anything in the range of `200-299`

 - [ ] How can we partition our application into sub-applications?

+  A) We can seperate endpoints into different routers that make sense for that router.
+Then put that router in a different file to import later.

 ## Minimum Viable Product